resham388/Laptop-price-prediction-Analysis/README.md

 Project Summary:
 ● Problem: Predict the price of laptops based on their specifications.
 ● Steps:
-○ Load and preprocess the dataset.
+1. Load and preprocess the dataset.
-○ Convert categorical data to numerical format using One-Hot Encoding.
+2.Convert categorical data to numerical format using One-Hot Encoding.
-○ Train a linear regression model to predict laptop prices.
+3.Train a linear regression model to predict laptop prices.
-○ Evaluate the model using MSE and R-squared.
+4.Evaluate the model using MSE and R-squared.
-○ Visualize the actual vs predicted prices.
+5. Visualize the actual vs predicted prices.
 Key Points:
 ● Data Preprocessing is crucial for converting categorical data to numerical data.
 ● Use train-test split to evaluate the model on unseen data.